shaokiat/langgraph_redisai_agent/README.md

 The demo creates a simple conversational agent that:

-1. Uses RedisAI to serve a sentiment analysis model
+1. Uses Redis Vector Database to store Redis Github documentations and retrieve relevant results
 2. Processes user input through a LangGraph workflow
-3. Provides responses based on sentiment analysis and conversation context
+3. Provides responses based relevant vector results and conversation context

 Run the demo and start chatting with the agent!